-The official permanent academic records for all Saint Martin's University students are in the custody of the Office of the Registrar.
-A transcript is a copy of the student's permanent record.
-An official transcript is one bearing the University seal, the official signature of the registrar and is either kept in a sealed envelope or electronically delivered to someone other than the student.
-An unofficial transcript bears little difference in appearance but is not kept in a sealed envelope and can be delivered to the student.
-Unofficial transcripts are not usually acceptable to other colleges or universities.
+A transcript is a copy of a student's permanent academic record which is maintained for all Saint Martin's University students by the Office of the Registrar.
+An official transcript is one bearing the University seal, the official signature of the registrar, and is either provided to the student in a sealed envelope or delivered (by mail or electronically) to someone other than the student.
+An unofficial transcript will contain the same information as an official, but will be produced on plain white paper and does not bear the official signature or seal.
+Other colleges/universities will likely need an official transcript for transfer course determination.